ManonCoulee/ChromENVEE/README.md

 A [vignette](https://github.com/ManonCoulee/ChromENVEE/blob/master/doc/ChromENVEE.pdf) is available to use ChromENVEE.

-It's possible to build this vignette in R with the following command :
+It is possible to build this vignette in R with the following command:

 ```
 devtools::install_github("ManonCoulee/ChromENVEE", build_vignettes = TRUE)